Switch-org/analytics-tracker/docs/essential-mode-guide.md

 Essential mode stores:
 - ✅ All device/browser info you need (8 fields)
-- ✅ All network metrics you need (5 fields)
+- ✅ All connection details from ipwho.is (in customData.ipLocation.connection)
 - ✅ All location data you need (coordinates + IP location)
-- ✅ All connection details you need
 - ✅ All your custom data
+- ❌ No browser-based networkInfo (inaccurate - use ipwho.is connection instead)
 - ❌ No unnecessary fields
 - ❌ No duplicates
 - ❌ No bloat